McKenzie Holmes: A Laurel Springs Scholar, Author, and Leader

 McKenzie describes her education at Laurel Springs School as being in the presence of “brilliant thinkers” and “amazingly talented musicians, dancers, actors.
 She talks about developing relationships with peers — entirely in an online environment — who helped her grow personally and academically.

-After graduating from Laurel Springs in 2017, the Texas native was named an Academic Fellow at the Heritage Foundation, completed a youth mission in Germany, and landed a full-time communications position at the Independent Women’s Forum.
+After graduating from Laurel Springs in 2017, the Texas native went on to become an Academy Fellow at the Heritage Foundation, completed a Discipleship Training School (DTS) with Youth With A Mission (YWAM) in Germany, and landed a full-time communications position at Independent Women’s Forum.

 Looking back, she says the flexible learning environment at Laurel Springs School allowed her to challenge the traditional mold of education by turning her personal interests into passionate expositions.